 scale is a positive real number used to map the floating point numbers to a quantization space.
 It is calculated as follows:

 scale = (data_range_max - data_range_min) / (quantization_range_max - quantization_range_min)

 scale = max(abs(data_range_max), abs(data_range_min)) * 2 / (quantization_range_max - quantization_range_min)

-There are 2 ways to represent quantized ONNX models:
+There are two ways to represent quantized ONNX models:

-- Operator Oriented.
+- Operator-oriented (QOperator).
 All the quantized operators have their own ONNX definitions, like QLinearConv, MatMulInteger and etc.

-- Models quantized by quantize_static API below with quant_format=QuantFormat.QDQ.
+- Models quantized by quantize_static or quantize_dynamic API, explained below, with

 - Quantization-Aware training (QAT) models converted from Tensorflow or exported from PyTorch.